pramnora/bash/language/search/grep/01/README.md

 ![printout:grep-hostnamectl](pictures/110726-1642-grep-hostnamectl.png "printout:grep-hostnamectl")

--(**NOTE:** In the above case you would already have to know that the words: **Operating System**
+-(**NOTE:** In the above case you would already have to know that the words:
+**Operating System**
-was inside of the file: hostnamectl...; otherwise, including the *wrong* search term...;
-would result in the information NOT being found.)-
+was already listed inside of the file: hostnamectl...; otherwise, including the *wrong* search term would result in the information NOT being found.
+However, once you've used: hostnamectl, before; then, this is a much *quicker* way to find the information you need.)-

 ### Example 3